proteusx/SEM-Timer/README.rst

 Features
 --------

 * It runs on Microsoft Windows (all versions) and Linux (via Wine) in 32 bit or 64 bit systems.

+* It is written in C using only standard WIN32 API calls.

-* Simple intuitive operation with just two buttons  (start/stop and reset).
+* Simple intuitive user interface with only two buttons  (start/stop and reset).
   No configuration required.

-* The time is automatically stored between sessions (it even survives a system crash).
+* The elapsed  time is automatically stored between sessions (it even survives a system crash).
 When restarted timing is resumed from the last value.
 Time is saved in a file (``%TEMP%\time_counter.dat``) and in theory, if this file is transfered to another computer, the timer can be resumed there.

-* Although this is primarily an hours-minutes timer the seconds  are shown to serve as a visual indication of timer activity.
+* Although this is primarily an hours-minutes timer the seconds are also hown to serve as a visual indication of timer activity.

 * When the timer is stopped/inactive, this is indicated by a slightly